grips1/Caeser-Cipher/README.md

-# Caeser-Cipher
+# Caeser-Cipher #
-This is my first personal C# project
+This is my first personal C# project.
+I only recently started freelance coding in C# and this is my 1st project lol.